 In Deathday, Lydia, the wife of the protagonist, is having a relationship with someone called David that is “only physical”.
 When not engaged in this purely physical relationship – in which David “certainly knows what he is doing” – she is either washing up or baking.
 This is unfortunate in what is an otherwise interesting episode.
 In To Lay a Ghost a 15-year old girl is raped while walking home from school.
 Years later, when moving in to a ramshackle old house with the man of her dreams, it transpires that she can only be aroused sexually by the ghost of yet another rapist who haunts the place.
 The strongest female character is Angie (Geraldine Moffatt) in the incomplete but nonetheless fine episode The Little Black Bag, dramatised by Juilan Bond from a story by C M Kornbluth.
 Yet while Angie is instrumental in developing a business relationship with Dr Full (Emrys James), she still has to submit to Full’s greater wisdom.

 Although Irene Shubik was the producer and story editor for series one and two, not a single script appears to have been written by a woman.
-Female production roles in Out of the Unknown were mainly in make-up, costume or design – and it’s notable that these are some of the most successful aspects of these productions.
+Female production roles in Out of the Unknown were mainly in make-up, costume or design – some of the most successful aspects of these productions.
 In the single episode directed by a woman – Sucker Bait dir.
 Naomi Capon – it’s ironic that no other female appears in either cast or crew.
 As for ethnicity, there is one young black actor in Stranger in the Family.

 A future from the past